saikrishnatbijil/questdb.io/docs/__guidelines/markdown.md

 We use the following elements.

-- No more than one block per page
+- No more than two blocks per page

 ### Note

 :::note

 This is something important the user should be aware of.
 But no danger.
+If the content of the note flows well with the main text, consider avoiding using the note block.

 :::